Academic structure of the Australian National University: ANU College of Health & Medicine

-ANU College of Physical & Mathematical Sciences
+ANU College of Science

-The ANU College of Physical & Mathematical Sciences comprises the Research Schools of Astronomy & Astrophysics, Chemistry, Earth Sciences, Mathematical Sciences and Physics.
+The ANU College of Physical & Mathematical Sciences comprises the Research Schools of Astronomy & Astrophysics, Biology, Chemistry, Earth Sciences, and Physics; Fenner School of Environment and Society; Mathematical Sciences Institute; and Australian National Centre for the Public Awareness of Science.

 Research School of Physics

 The ANU Research School of Physics focuses primarily on research into materials science and engineering; lasers, nonlinear optics and photonics; nanotechnology and mesoscopic physics; physics of atoms, molecules and the nucleus; plasma physics and surface science; physics and the environment.
 Under the direction of Mark Oliphant, nuclear physics was one of the university's most notable early research priorities, leading to the construction of a 500 megajoule homopolar generator and a 7.7 megaelectronvolts cyclotron in the 1950s.

+Marie Reay Teaching Centre

+The Marie Reay Teaching Centre is located in the Kambri area.
+It is 6 levels tall and contains classrooms used by a wide variety of subjects, as well as a lecture theatre on the top floor.

 University centres

 There are individual research centres connected to the University.